andreabonvini/point-process/docs/index.md

 #### `WeightsProducers`

-In order to weight the samples of our dataset (e.g. giving more importance to more recent samples) supplying `regr_likel`  with a third argument `weights_producer`.
+In order to weight the samples of our dataset (e.g. giving more importance to more recent samples) we can supply `regr_likel`  with a third argument `weights_producer`.

 ```python
 # regr_likel signature: